khatrigaurav/dbx_builds/vector_search/Readme.md

 │   └── config.json            # Config Parameters

-│   └── medical_research.py    # Optional Pipeline (if you wish to skip AI functions and use pre-parsed json sources)
+│   └── medical_research.py    # Optional Pipeline (if you wish to skip AI functions and use pre-parsed json sources) │   └── streamlit_app.py       # Streamlit app that gives a GUI to use the Vector Index built.

 │
 │